 The Railway Challenge will provide teams of young engineers with experience of design and manufacture of a prototype vehicle.
 A structured environment will be provided with academic and industry mentors and a fairly risk free but representative environment in which to develop key engineering skills.

 The final judging and assessment is carried out at Stapleford Miniature Railway in Leicestershire.
-The 2015 competition weekend will be from 26 to 28 June, with spectators able to attend on either the Saturday or Sunday free of charge.
+The 2016 competition weekend will be from 2 to 3 July, with spectators able to attend on either the Saturday or Sunday free of charge.
 Sunday is probably the best spectator day as the locos will have passed scrutineering by then and be competing against one another.
 It is free for spectators to come along to watch on both days.
-Please email Rachel Pearson, Project Manager for the Railway Challenge, to reserve your place
+Please email Katherine Phipps, Project Manager for the Railway Challenge, to reserve your place.

 If you have any queries regarding the Railway Challenge please email the rules committee at firstname.lastname@example.org.